njgibbon/localstack-spring-s3-poc/README.md

 # localstack-spring-s3-poc
-A quick and dirty demo project which shows how one can easily use LocalStack to perform s3 operations through a Spring app using the Java Amazon SDK.
+A quick and dirty demo on using LocalStack to perform AWS S3 operations through a Java Spring App using the Amazon SDK.

 **Dependencies**: AWS CLI, Docker, Maven, Java 8

 **Set Up LocalStack**:

 clone LocalStack from https://github.com/localstack/localstack

 cd into the LocalStack foilder and run it